CBEP-SoCB/CDO-Portland-Jetport_sum/Data/DATA_SOURCES.md

 The "wide" data formatter makes some assumptions about the data being downloaded that does not hold for older data (principally that the data categories in the first portion of the downloaded data represent all possible categories).
-It is thus safest with the daily data to download the data on "long" format, unless you are downloading for relatively short periods of time when data categories remained consistent.
+It is thus safest with the daily data to download the data in "long" format, unless you are downloading for relatively short periods of time when data categories remained consistent.

 The program is fairly slow for long data series, since  it usually submits HTTP requests for data on monthly intervals.
-In our experience, each request takes from three to five seconds if the system is lightly loaded, and more if there are are delays.
+In our experience, each request takes from three to five seconds if the system is lightly loaded, and more if there are delays.
 That means a decade's worth of downloads takes on the order of 10*12 * 4 = 480 seconds ~ 8 minutes.
 In practice we are often seeing longer delays.